 A Python Developer is responsible for coding, designing, deploying, and debugging development projects, typically on the server-side (or back-end).
 They may, however, also help organizations with their technological framework.

+Some Python Developers work as independent contractors, while others are exclusive to one company.
 Like most programming positions, the specifics of this job vary based on the needs of your employer.
-Some Python Developers work as independent contractors instead of being exclusive to one company.

 Python is being used in web development, machine learning, AI, scientific computing, and academic research.
 Its popularity can be credited with the growing data science community embracing artificial intelligence and machine learning.
 Industries like education, healthcare, and finance are using machine-learning applications to innovate their organizations.

 Python is also widely used by companies including Netflix, Google, Facebook, Reddit, YouTube, Instagram, and more.
 Specifically, Spotify uses Python within its back-end services, capturing user data to provide accurate recommendations and playlists.
 Dropbox, meanwhile, uses Python scripts to create its native applications on each platform (Windows, macOS, Linux, iOS, Android, etc.)

 A Python Developer’s role can span a wide variety of duties.
 Because the potential applications of Python are broad, a Python Developer’s job role and responsibilities tend to be similarly broad.

 As a result, a typical Python Developer job description could encompass responsibilities including: